geoffreycrofte/juiz-social-post-sharer/README.md

 ## Changelog

+### 2.0.2
+* Bug Fix: Upgrade Notice wouldn't be removed.
+It's now fixed.
+Sorry for the pushy behavior, not on purpose, I promise!

 ### 2.0.1

 * Bug Fix: In very rare cases, the Theme folder can be unexisting and make the plugin display a PHP error.
 Issue fixed.